 Do you have limited (or no) freezer space?
-If you're looking for alternative ways to store your meats, fruits, or favorite fall vegetables, canning preserving and dehydrating food are great solutions.
+If you're looking for alternative ways to store your meats, fruits, or favorite fall vegetables, canning, preserving, and dehydrating food are great techniques.

 Estimated reading time: 6 minutes